top of page

 Eligibility

-Historic vehicles must be 30 years of age or older as from the year of manufacture.
+• your vehicle must be at least 30 years of age or older from the year it was manufactured.
+The vehicle must not be modified.

-Historic vehicles must be as close to original condition as possible, with no alterations except for safety features such as seatbelts and turn indicators, or period accessories and options, if desired.
+• your vehicle must be as close to original condition as possible, with no alterations except for safety features such as seatbelts, turn indicators or period options, accessories and safety items.

 Registering a vehicle in the Historic Vehicle Scheme